ZekNikZ/git-workshop/README.md

 I personally recommend either [GitHub Desktop](https://desktop.github.com/) or [Sourcetree](https://www.sourcetreeapp.com/).
 Note that they were built to integrate with GitHub and Bitbucket, respectively, but can be used with either.

-## Creating a `git` repository
+## Creating a Git repository

 [Back to Table of Contents](#table-of-contents)

-The command `git init` will initialize a `git` repository in the directory that you are in.
+The command `git init` will initialize a Git repository in the directory that you are in.
 Thus, if you want to initialize a project from scratch, first make a new directory and then run this command inside of it.
 If you are creating a repository from existing sources, just enter the folder and run `git init`.

 _Follow along!_